ATB Financial: West Edmonton Mall scandal

-Privatization
+Privatization proposals

 Throughout its history ATB Financial has remained a prominent candidate for proponents of privatization in Alberta.
 Under Premier Ralph Klein the Government of Alberta moved to privatize government corporations and services.
 The Klein mantra of "getting government out of the business of business" applied to several government owned businesses that competed against similar private companies.
 ATB as a financial institution competed against chartered banks and credit unions, making it prime target for privatization.
 The government review led by Gordon Flynn recommended privatization; however, support from the Progressive Conservative rural caucus, and the ongoing and high-profile West Edmonton Mall lawsuit in the late 1990s created significant uncertainty for the value of ATB, scuttling any plans for privatization.

 In its 2018 report, the Parkland Institute argued against privatization of ATB Financial noting the policy implications available to the Government of Alberta through a fully government controlled financial institution.
 The Parkland Institute argued ATB could be used to provide low cost financing to Albertans, financing social housing, financing climate change goals, purchasing government debt and providing for agricultural growth.
 The Parkland Institute further argues against privatization due to the vast network of rural and remote branches ATB operates, which would not be financially viable for a traditional bank without a similar mandate.

 In March 2019, Finance Minister Joe Ceci revealed the Government of Alberta had received a detailed offer from Scotiabank to purchase ATB Financial; however, the amount offered to privatize ATB was not provided by Ceci.